By Dave Lipson

 Tracking your Macros.

-The same way you might approach your training and tracking performance in the gym, tracking nutrition is paramount for success.
+In the same way, you might approach your training and tracking performance in the gym, tracking nutrition is paramount for success.
 This is especially true for people who want to put on weight as it can be excruciatingly hard to eat more than your caloric needs every day for a long period of time.

 You can audit yourself and your overall consistency with a simple food log such as MyFitnessPal.